-The Australian Government is providing a total of \$1 million (GST exclusive) during 2019-20 for the Saluting Their Service Commemorations Program grants.
+The Australian Government is providing up to \$3,500,000 (GST exclusive) during the 2020-21 financial year for the program.
 The following grant categories are available:

-• Community Commemorative Grants (CCG)
+Community Grants (STS-CG)

-Grants up to a maximum of \$4,000 are available for local, community-based projects and activities.
+Grants to a maximum of \$10,000 are available for local, community-based projects and activities.

-These small grants are focused on the local community, commemorate the service and sacrifice of local community members, and are primarily accessed by the local community.
+These small grants are for projects and activities, which are focused on the local community, commemorate the service and sacrifice of local community members, and are primarily accessed by the local community.

+Some examples of STS-CG projects and activities include:

-Some examples of CCG projects/activities include restoration of an honour board, purchase of a display cabinet for military memorabilia, and installation of a flagpole to display the Australian National Flag on days of commemoration.
+- Development of a digital honour roll - Restoration of an honour board - Purchase of a cabinet to display military memorabilia - Installation of a flagpole to display Australian National Flags on days of commemoration.

-Major Commemorative Grants (MCG)
+Major Grants (STS-MG)